Translate

 (12) The Director of the Division of Vocational Rehabilitation as an ex-officio member,

-may serve only as nonvoting members of the Council.
+nonvoting member, of the Council.

 Section 2.
 Appointment of Members